 In addition to intensive language courses, the program includes excursions around the local area, and two extra-curricular cultural courses.

-There are specific scholarships available for this program.
+There may be specific scholarships available for this program.
 To be eligible, students must meet the eligibility criteria for the program, and submit a completed program application as well as the scholarship questionnaire within the application by the final application deadline listed below.
 The scholarship application for the Lecce program is a questionnaire located within the GEO application for this program (the questionnaire is a part of the online application).
 Awards range from $500-$1,500.
 Students will be notified of the outcome of their scholarship application after the final application deadline and after scholarship essays have been reviewed.
 Review of scholaship essays and program applications generally takes up to two weeks after the deadline, but in some cases can take longer.

 For 1st-year Italian: No language requirement.